swcarpentry/git-novice/_extras/guide.md

 ---
 layout: page
-title: Version Control with Git
+title: "Instructor's Guide"
-subtitle: Instructor's Guide
+permalink: /guide/
 ---
 Using a software tool to handle the versions of your project files lets you focus on the more interesting/innovative aspects of your project.